warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-basic-warden-agent/precompiles.md

 ## Overview

-Mock precompiles are essential for end-to-end testing of the Basic Agent.
+**Mock precompiles** are essential for end-to-end testing of the Basic Agent.
 This article explains how to build and test two mock precompiles: Slinky and Warden.

+:::note Structure
-Before you proceed, create a `/mock` directory for storing them.
+- Before you proceed, create a [`/mocks`](https://github.com/warden-protocol/wardenprotocol/blob/main/solidity/orders/mocks) directory for storing mock precompiles.

-:::note
-- For the full code of mock precompiles, see GitHub: [/orders/mock](https://github.com/warden-protocol/wardenprotocol/tree/main/solidity/orders)
-- You can test the precompiles in [/orders/test](https://github.com/warden-protocol/wardenprotocol/tree/main/solidity/orders/test)
+- You can test the precompiles in [/orders/test](https://github.com/warden-protocol/wardenprotocol/tree/main/solidity/orders/test).
 :::

 ## 1. Create mock precompiles